GreenCoo/DNK/README.md

-# DNK
+# DNK Project

-Project for Dnk
+_This is project for help to select students for education_